 What Are My Rights When I’m Pulled Over?

-At some point in their lives, almost everyone is bound to be pulled over by the police at least once.
-Even the most law-abiding drivers may unknowingly have a tail light out or just by pure coincidence be driving the same vehicle as a reported criminal.
-Many individuals are unaware of what their rights are when they’re pulled over or may have been misinformed at some point as to what their rights are.
-Here are some of the essential rights you do, and don’t, have when you get pulled over:
+Almost everyone is bound to be pulled over by the police at least once in their lives.
+Even the most law-abiding drivers may unknowingly have a tail light out or, just by pure coincidence, drive the same vehicle as a reported criminal.
+Many individuals are unaware or misinformed of their rights.
+Here are some of the basic rights you do and do not have as a Florida driver who has been pulled over.

 You Have the Right to Stop Safely

 You may first wonder, “Do I have to pull over immediately?”
 When the police officer pulls up behind you and hits their lights and sirens, you must slow down promptly so they’re aware that you heed their call to pull over.
 However, once you’ve done this, you are allowed to continuing driving to find a safe space to pull over.

 You should find the nearest, most practically safe place to pull over, as leading the cop on for many miles for this purpose might not go over well.
 If you’re driving down a regular road, this can mean waiting until you can pull into a parking lot or, if you’re on the highway, finding a safe place on the shoulder.
 Because pulling over to a safe place helps ensure the officer’s safety, they are likely to be understanding.

 Being pulled over is more or less the same as all police encounters regarding your right to remain silent.
 The only information that you are required to provide is your license, registration, and insurance information.
 Past this basic information, which you can supply without speaking, you have the right to remain completely silent.
 That being said, however, staying completely silent may make the situation unnecessarily tense.
 As such, it’s generally advisable to be polite and courteous while also taking care not to say anything incriminating and politely refusing to answer any questions that you feel may lead to incriminating answers.